Byte-Sized-Games/.github/README.md

-# .github
+# secret github secrets

-Read all about us
+This has all the good shit every organization on github needs, like SWEARS